 You can’t make anyone else care.
 You can’t will them to want to reduce their environmental footprint.
 The willingness has to come from within.
 I arrived at that place about 10 years ago, of wanting to reduce my impact on our earth and generally live more mindfully.
 But I spent the better part of those ten years being incredibly overwhelmed by all the areas of change that called for an awareness – being energy efficient, eating locally, flying less, greening my commute, supporting local products, the scope was endless and to be honest, overwhelming.

-About 2 years ago, I started my personal journey towards living with less plastic (I say journey because I’ve by no means waxed it and am very much still learning).
+About 2 years ago, I started my personal journey towards living with less plastic.
 But this commitment alone shifted things in a big way for me.
 I think it lies in the relatively simple execution.
-So, in assuming that you do already care, in great big bucket loads, here are my 5 reasons why I believe joining the plastic-free revolution is the best place to start reducing your environmental footprint.
+So, in assuming that you do already care here are my 5 reasons why I believe joining the plastic-free revolution is the best place to start reducing your environmental footprint.

 For me, cultivating a focus on plastic-free living simplified all of that.
 By that, I don’t mean it makes all of those areas of concern go away.
 Of course not.
 But it gives you one clear area of focus to be 100% committed to.

-Now that you’ve committed to just this one area, you’ll quickly realise it’s a facet of living you will come into contact with daily, and multiple times at that.
+Now that you’ve committed to just this one area, you’ll quickly realise it’s a facet of living you will come into contact with daily.

 If I think about all the anecdotal encounters I’ve had while grocery shopping with my Fresh Bags, I’ve just got to believe, they’re creating subtle shifts.
-Every time the cashier scans my bananas, she makes a joke to the lady packing my groceries and they laugh together.
-Are they mocking me?
-Does it matter?
-It’s still initiated awareness.
-They often ask why I use these bags.
+It initiates awareness.
+I am often asked why I use these bags.
 And so a conversation begins.
 Those conversations are necessary, even if they feel incremental in shifting awareness.
 It all begins with awareness.

 A great many of the sustainability issues can become quite contentious topics of conversation when it comes to advocating for reduced environmental impact and trying to inspire change.
 Plant-based protein, for example, is a huge one.
 Toxic chemicals in household products and energy consumption is another.
 People have different takes on things, different preferences and different levels of caring.

-But if you’re implementing only one thing in your household, shared living arrangement or even your relationship, going plastic-free just makes good sense.
+But if you’re implementing only one thing in your household, going plastic-free just makes good sense.
 Regardless of the fact that landfills contribute to methane pumping greenhouse gases, even the most cynically minded, can conceptualise the reality that our landfills are reaching capacity.
 It is said one garbage truck of plastic is dumped every minute.
 An estimated 8 million tons of plastic end up in the ocean every year, suffocating marine life.
-While the great northern garbage patch isn’t so much one giant Texas-sized island as it is multiple convergence zones of drifting debris, scientists say if you could spread it all out to an ankle-deep soup it would cover an area more than 4 times that of Texas.

 I’ll give you an example.
 I recently read that putting essential oil on a cotton ball in your vacuum cleaner chamber, does a grand job of deodorising while you suck up dust.
 Not even a second long had that nifty DIY tip sunk into my brain when it occurred to me that cotton balls were a one trick pony.
 After some googling, I found a neat pattern to crochet my own, little reusable rounds and just like that, cotton balls are added to my list of things I refuse to use.
 You’ll find this in a myriad of areas.
 From shopping locally where ever possible, to buying second hand, and generally needing less.
 It’s so energising when the penny drops on how much you can make or reuse and how little you really require.
 And I do believe I have my ongoing commitment to just eliminating plastic to thank for this evolution in consciousness.

-If plastic-free living sounds like a lifestyle addition you’re inspired to get behind, take a look at these fantastic reusable products that empower you with ways in which you can easily eliminate it from your life.
+If plastic-free living sounds like a lifestyle addition you’re inspired to get behind, take a look at the fantastic reusable products on our site that empower you with ways in which you can easily eliminate it from your life.

 I have no doubt it will take your eco-consciousness journey effortlessly to the next level.